overture-stack/docs/website/docs/use-docs/ai-assisted-data-discovery.md

    This runs system checks, starts the stack via Docker Compose, and loads the sample catalogues.
 The MCP server comes up at `http://localhost:3100/mcp`.

-2. Connect an MCP host — LM Studio, for example — by adding the server to its MCP config:
+2. Connect an MCP host (LM Studio, for example) by adding the server to its MCP config:

    ```json
    {